isnok/py-flowlib/README.rst

 flowtool
 ========

-An extensible command line tool for various software development related tasks.
+An extensible command line tool for various software development tasks.
-`flowtool` is developed as a platform for universal task automatisation using the `Python Programming Language`_.
+`flowtool` is developed to become a platform for universal task automatisation through the power of the `Python Programming Language`_ and it's many libraries.

 Installation
 ============